HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 As can be observed, jQuery tops in usage with libraries and frameworks, which could also be a result of using a third-party library that includes it.
 This, as a result, leads to more processing time for the code that the framework or library uses with the other included libraries.

 22% of known versions of jQuery are found to be version 3.5.1.
-This is a big jump compared to last year’s (1.12.4), which could be attributed to Wordpress which constitutes most of the participation of jQuery.
+This is a big jump compared to last year's (1.12.4), which could be attributed to Wordpress which constitutes most of the participation of jQuery.

 **Web components and shadow DOM**